-Restoring or remediating water damage usually calls for extracting standing water, cleaning the affected area and either drying or tearing out and replacing damp or saturated building materials and contents.
+Restoring water damage usually calls for extracting standing water, cleaning the affected area and either drying or tearing out and replacing damp or saturated building materials and contents.
 Except in the case of minor damage that can be quickly fixed and thoroughly dried, damage cleanup and restoration should be undertaken by trained professionals.
 Restoration and remediation services have access to pumps for extracting large amounts of water and debris as well as a full range of cleaning and drying equipment.

 Water Damage Typical Causes

 Three of the most common sources of water damage include damaged roofing, faulty plumbing fixtures or leaky appliances.
 Restoration professionals categorize the severity of water damage based on the level of contamination.

 - Category One water damage results when clean water leaks from a broken pipe or supply line.

 - Category Two damage involves contaminated, non-potable gray water from a leaky appliance, bath, shower, toilet or roof that may contain chemicals and microbes.

 - Category Three incidents involve highly contaminated flood water or sewer backups that may contain solid waste.

 Puddles or pools of standing water and dripping surfaces are obvious indications of ongoing water damage.
 A musty odor suggests that a structural leak is causing hidden mold to flourish behind the walls.

 Why Is Water Damage So Dangerous?

 Standing water poses may health and safety risks.
 In addition to being an ideal environment for potentially harmful bacteria and fungi to multiply and spread, water also poses slip and fall risks.
 For these reasons, it is advisable to hire water damage restoration professionals with extensive experience and equipment suitable for extracting standing water, cleaning and drying a damaged structure.